 Grounded in critical analysis and the formulation of program and policy options, the online program uses its core courses to teach students to build stronger communities by understanding, engaging, and transforming complex systems to ensure equity and create positive social change.

-Prospective students can request more information on Clinton School Online, schedule a phone call with the admissions team, or start their application by clicking here or submitting their information and level of interest using the form below.
+Prospective students can request more information on Clinton School Online, schedule a phone call with the admissions team, or start their application by submitting their information and level of interest using the form below.

 Admission to Clinton School Online is determined by several factors including academic background, graduate admissions test scores, public service experience, and personal vision for future public service contributions.
 All applicants should meet the minimum criteria for graduate studies at the University of Arkansas, which includes a 2.85 undergraduate GPA.